AbdelrahmanEldakrony/hatespeech-annotator-v3/README.md

-# hatespeech-annotator-v3
+# hatespeech-annotator-v2
-In this annotation tool, It's more intuitive to find the impact of celebrities
+In this annotation tool I have merged the functionality of hatespeech-annotator-1 and hatespeech-annotator-2